What is Data Model Versioning?

 b) <Project Name>_<Version Number>; Banking_v1

-During the development cycle of the data model, SME’s (Smart Management Experts) or Business Analysts will request the data modeling team to create a new subject area for a new line of business or modify the existing subject area.
+During the development cycle of the data model, SME’s (Subject Matter Experts) or Business Analysts will request the data modeling team to create a new subject area for a new line of business or modify the existing subject area.

 In the initial stages of development of a data model, whenever a new subject area is added to the data model or changes done to the data model, immediately, data model changes will be sent to the “project team” by email.
 Data Models are stored in a shared network where “project team” will have privileges to view the data model and “data modelers” will have privileges to update the data model.